apache/mxnet/docs/tutorials/basic/ndarray_indexing.md

 ## Basic Slicing and Indexing

-Basic slicing extends Python’s basic concept of slicing to N dimensions.
+Basic slicing extends Python's basic concept of slicing to N dimensions.
 For a quick review:

 ```
 a[start:end] # items start through end-1